Exchange Rate Misalignment Estimates - Sources of Differences

 City University of Hong Kong - Department of Economics & Finance; University of California at Santa Cruz - Department of Economics

-Kwansei Gakuin University - School of Economics; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Kwansei Gakuin University - School of Economics; CESifo (Center for Economic Studies and Ifo Institute)

 August 31, 2011